 1967: Australian passport covers no longer carry the words ‘British Passport’ but retain the Crown.
 The word ‘Australia’ appears below the Crown, followed by the Commonwealth Coat of Arms and the word ‘Passport’.

-1975: Responsibility for Australian passport functions transferred to the Department of Foreign Affairs (now the Department of Foreign Affairs and Trade), from the then Department of Labour and Immigration.
+1975: Responsibility for Australian passport functions transferred to the Department of Foreign Affairs (now the Department of Foreign Affairs and Trade), from the then Department of Labor and Immigration.

 1980: Computerized Passport Issue and Control System (PICS) launched.